Frama-99/Pancake-Problem---A-Star/README.md

 Run `python ./pancake.py` followed by **a list of integers, separated by a space** to customize input.
-Note that `pancake.py` will halt with an error if the plate (the largest number) is not at the bottom (to the right), or if values other than integers are provided.
+Note that `pancake.py` will halt with an error if the plate (the largest number) is not at the bottom (to the right), if values other than integers are provided, or if the solution does not contain consecutive integers.
 For example:
 * `3 4 2 5 1 6` is a valid input.
 * `5 3 4 6` is a valid input.
 * `6` is a valid input.
+* `5 4 3 7` is *not* a valid input.
 * `3 4 2 6 5 1` is *not* a valid input.
 * `3.0 4 2 5 1 6` is *not* a valid input.